Voting access is under attack as the countdown to Election Day 2018 begins

 Voter ID laws were ostensibly created to prevent in-person voter fraud.
 The 2016 Republican platform called on states to mandate proof of citizenship when registering and photo IDs when voting because “voting procedures may be open to abuse.”

 Numerous studies and investigations, however, have shown that voter fraud is rare.
-Research by Justin Levitt, a law professor at Loyola Law School in Los Angeles, has found only 45 credible examples of fraud that ID laws could stop out of more than one billion votes cast in primary and general, municipal and special elections from 2000 to 2016.
+Research by Justin Levitt, a law professor at Loyola Law School in Los Angeles, has found only 45 credible examples of fraud that ID laws could have stopped out of more than 1 billion votes cast in primary and general, municipal and special elections from 2000 to 2016.

 “We have, essentially, no data that indicates that voter impersonation is a real or significant problem.
 So (ID laws) do not appear to be doing much to reduce voter fraud in general,” said Zoltan Hanjibal, political science professor at the University of California, San Diego.